Bread80/CPC_Keyboards/Keyswitch_CPC464_SMT/README.md

 1. Diodes

 Diodes must be installed in the correct orientation.
 If examined closely you will notice a white line across one end of the diode.
-On the PCB this end all the diodes must point towords the front (space bar end) of the board.
+On the PCB this end all the diodes must point towards the front (space bar end) of the board.
 It might be wise to test a few with a multimeter to verify you are have this correct.

 2. Hotswap sockets (if using them)